 Did you get in on the gold break out?
 We did.
 The following is part of the gold forecast we presented in the August 2012 Intelligent Investor (published on August 6, 2012).

-In this series of articles I have been discussing the myths, lies, dreams and delusions about gold, hyperinflation and other nonsense that continues to be flooded into the media by idiots, liars and s...
+Continuing from PART 6 In this series of articles I have been discussing the myths, lies, dreams and delusions about gold, hyperinflation and other nonsense that continues to be flooded into t...

-It seems like every day we hear about some guy making gold and silver price forecasts, and these forecasts are invariably ridiculously high.
-Some of these hacks insist that gold is headed to...
+Continuing from PART 5 It seems like every day we hear about some guy making gold and silver price forecasts, and these forecasts are invariably ridiculously high.
+Some of these hacks i...

 You certainly don’t have to be an annoying, brainless talking head to make money pumping gold.
 Anyone without a conscious could have been a millionaire if they had been a gold dealer over the pa...